 \subsection{Self-energy and spectral function}

-In this section, we discuss the effect of substrate screening on the electron self-energy, the spectral function, and the related incoherent plasmonic structure.
+In this section, we discuss the effect of the dielectric screening on the electron self-energy, the spectral function, and the related incoherent plasmonic structure.
 For these calculations it is necessary to employ FF integration as opposed to the PPA.
-Figs.~\ref{fig:real_sigma}a-d show the frequency-dependent real and imaginary parts of the self-energy of the VBM and the CBM at the {K} point, both for the free-standing and substrate-screened monolayer MoS$_2$.
-The real part determined the quasiparticle shift and renormalization, the imaginary part determines the quasiparticle broadening and lifetimes.
+Figures.~\ref{fig:real_sigma}a-d show the frequency-dependent real and imaginary parts of the self-energy of the VBM and the CBM at the {K} point, for both the unscreened and screened MoS$_2$ monolayer.
+The real part determines the quasiparticle shift and renormalization, the imaginary part determines the quasiparticle broadening and lifetimes.
 We can see that both Re($\Sr$) and Im($\Sr$) have a pronounced structure in the range of 15--25~eV, which arises from plasmon excitations.
-In fact, the electron loss spectra of MoS$_2$ monolayer exhibit the characteristic of low-energy and high-energy plasmon resonances called $\pi$ and $\pi + \sigma$ at 7.6~eV and 15.6~eV, respectively, which arise from the collective excitation of the (Mo)$d$ and (S)$s, p$ states.\cite{Liang1969,Johari2011} Here, the spectral function A($\omega, k$) in Figs.~\ref{fig:real_sigma}e,f clearly shows a plasmon satellite at around 22~eV, arising from the excitation of the high-energy $\pi + \sigma$ plasmons.\cite{Liang1969,Johari2011} On the other hand, the low-energy $\pi$ plasmons are not visible; these features possibly overlap with the broad main quasiparticle peaks.
-We emphasize that the energy and intensity of these plasmonic satellites are not captured correctly by \GWnot{}, which are known to overestimate the binding energy of satellites.
+In fact, the electron energy loss spectra of MoS$_2$ monolayer exhibit the characteristic of low-energy and high-energy plasmon resonances called $\pi$ and $\pi + \sigma$ at 7.6~eV and 15.6~eV, respectively, which arise from the collective excitation of the Mo $d$ and S $s, p$ states.\cite{Liang1969,Johari2011} Here, the spectral function A($\omega, k$) in Figs.~\ref{fig:real_sigma}e,f clearly shows a plasmon satellite at around 22~eV, arising from the excitation of the high-energy $\pi + \sigma$ plasmons.\cite{Liang1969,Johari2011} On the other hand, the low-energy $\pi$ plasmons are not visible; these features possibly overlap with the broad main quasiparticle peaks.
+We emphasize that the energy and intensity of these plasmonic satellites are not captured correctly by \GWnot{}, which is known to overestimate the binding energy of satellites.
 For an accurate description of these features one would need to perform cumulant expansion calculations.\cite{Guzzo2012,Lischner2013,Guzzo2014, Kas2014, Caruso2015,Caruso2016} Earlier studies of plasmon satellites of TMDs within the cumulant expansion method can be found in Ref.~\onlinecite{Caruso2015}.